Deploy agents to Microsoft Teams and Copilot

 - Choose your publish scope:

-- Shared scope: Agent appears under “Your agents” in the Teams agent store.
+- Individual scope: Agent appears under “Your agents” in the Teams agent store.
 No admin approval required.
 Best for personal testing.

-- Organization scope: Agent appears under “Built by your org” for all users.
+- Organization (tenant) scope: Agent appears under “Built by your org” for all users.
 Requires admin approval.

 -